jordansissel/ruby-cabin/README.md

 Ruby's Logger has almost none of this.
 Same with Python's standard 'logging' module.
 Node doesn't really have any logging tools.
 Java has many, including log4j mentioned above, and misses much of the above.

-# Broaden Your Views
+# Zoom out for a moment

-Many logging tools are myopic - they only see one use for logs.
+Many logging tools are fixated on only purpose.
 Some logging tools are for debugging and troubleshooting.
 Some are for logging usage for billing and accounting.
 Some logs are for recording transactions for rollback or replay.

 Ultimately all of these things are, roughly, a timestamp and some data.
 Debug logs will have messages and context.
 Billing logs will have customer info and